 Agomelatine Melatonergic antidepressant Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more , a new type of antidepressant, is a possible treatment for major depressive episodes.

-Several types of drugs can be used to treat depression: Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more
+Several types of drugs can be used to treat depression: Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more

 Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs)